Program Overview

 How will you learn?

 Engaged learning takes our students beyond the classroom.
-See how international media covers politics and sports during a semester abroad.
-Explore internships in a growing media market ranked in the top 10 in the Southeast.
-Follow your interests with an independent research project in anything from broadcasting history to future software applications.
-And apply your new critical thinking and analytical skills to every facet of your life.
+We want you to experience it all in communication studies.
+Build strategy in giving and receiving a critique in public speaking and digital production.
+Explore cross-cultural communication in a study away program in Edinburgh or London, Rome or South Africa.
+Complete an internship in Greenville – a top 40 media market, and home to the most international business per capita of anywhere in the US.
+Follow your interests with a collaborative research project alongside your favorite faculty member.
+And apply your critical thinking and analytical skills to every facet of your life.
 Take your first steps by contacting admissions or reading more about how to apply.

-A communications studies B.A. can prepare you for a career in:
+A communications studies major can prepare you for a career in:

 - Meeting and event planning